Way of the Spirit

 About Staff

-Christine Betz Hall—Way of the Spirit founder, director, presenter and retreat facilitator (2012-2021), spiritual director/companion, retreat leader, Good News Associate, former adjunct faculty Seattle University School of Theology and Ministry (2013-2019), and member of Whidbey Island Friends Meeting (Quaker) in North Pacific Yearly Meeting.
+Christine Betz Hall—Way of the Spirit founder, director, presenter and retreat facilitator (2012-present), spiritual director/companion, retreat leader, GOOD NEWS Associate and Executive Director, former adjunct faculty Seattle University School of Theology and Ministry (2013-2019), and member of Whidbey Island Friends Meeting (Quaker) in North Pacific Yearly Meeting.
 Learn more on Chris’ blog here.

 Jan Wood—Way of the Spirit guest presenter on Blessed community, forgiveness, spiritual giftedness.
-Former pastor, teacher, administrator and executive director of Good News Associates, author of Practicing Discernment Together: Finding God’s Way Forward in Decision Making and Christians at Work: Not Business as Usual, and clerk of North Seattle Friends Church, Sierra Cascades Yearly Meeting of Friends.
+Former pastor, teacher, administrator and executive director of Good News Associates (1998-2024), author of Practicing Discernment Together: Finding God’s Way Forward in Decision Making and Christians at Work: Not Business as Usual, and member of North Seattle Friends Church, Sierra Cascades Yearly Meeting of Friends.

 Elders, Spiritual Accompaniment—Attending each Way of the Spirit mini-course is an “elder.”
 Varied program alumni and others gifted in prayer, discernment, companioning, and pastoral care serve program leadership and participants in that role.
-2021-23 Elders include: Diane Beebe, Katie Buckley, Al Hendrix, Patty Federighi, Cathy Walling, and…
+2021-24 Elders included: Diane Beebe, Katie Buckley, Al Hendrix, Patty Federighi, Cathy Walling, and…

 Additional Guest Presenters—Since Way of the Spirit began in 2012, these leaders have offered wisdom on varied topics during program sessions: Marge Abbott, Wess Daniels, Noah Merrill, Cathy Walling, Colin Saxton, Becky Wood, and Craig Rennebohm.